 - Orchestration.
-They should use automation for maintenance of certain areas of cloud infrastructure.
+They should use automation for the maintenance of certain areas of cloud infrastructure.

 - Governance.
-Cloud architects should be able to handle benefits and risks when implementing key management points in cloud operations and set boundaries with competing organizational interests.
+Cloud architects should be able to handle benefits and risks when deploying key management points in cloud operations and set boundaries with competing organizational interests.

 - Security.
-They should be able to design infrastructure with enterprise data security and identity and access management in mind.
-This will ensure that only authorized people or code can access applications.
+They should be able to design infrastructure with enterprise data security and IAM in mind.
+This will ensure that only authorized users can access applications.

 - Operating system (OS) knowledge.
 Architects must understand the spectrum of OSes that exist in the complex enterprise cloud ecosystem.
 Examples include Windows, Solaris, Linux and Ubuntu.

 - Networking.
-Cloud architects should understand domain name system, TCP/IP and HTTP.
-They should also understand the infrastructure of main cloud providers like Azure, Google Cloud and Amazon Web Services.
+Cloud architects should understand the domain name system, TCP/IP and HTTP.
+They should also understand the infrastructure of main cloud providers such as Amazon Web Services (AWS), Google Cloud and Microsoft Azure.

 - Programming languages.
-Many cloud architects have a significant software development background which often includes languages like Java, Python or C#.
+Many cloud architects have a significant software development background which often includes languages such as Java, Python or C#.

 - Finance.
-Architects should understand the costs of different services and implementations and be able to balance those costs.
+Architects should understand the costs of different services and deployments and be able to balance those costs.

 - Big data.
 They should understand big data architecture and design principles.